basecamp/policies/privacy/index.md

 ### Cookies and Do Not Track

 We do use persistent first-party cookies to store certain preferences, make it easier for you to use our applications, and support some in-house analytics.
 A cookie is a piece of text stored by your browser to help it remember your login information, site preferences, and more.
 You can adjust cookie retention settings in your own browser.
-To learn more about cookies, including how to see which cookies have been set and how to manage and delete them, please visit: [www.allaboutcookies.org](https://www.allaboutcookies.org).
+To learn more about cookies, including how to view which cookies have been set and how to manage and delete them, please visit: [www.allaboutcookies.org](https://www.allaboutcookies.org).

 At this time, our sites and applications do not respond to Do Not Track beacons sent by browser plugins.